johnpuddephatt/turveyworld/src/pages/yoga.md

 ### The Yoga Space Leeds

-* Flow: Sunday 4.00pm to 5.15pm
+* Flow: Last sunday of each month  4.00pm to 5.15pm
 * Hatha: Monday 5.30-6.30
 * Restorative: last Friday of the month, 7pm to 8.15pm
-* Yin: First and Third Sunday of the month, 5.30pm to 6.45pm
+* Yin: 2nd and 4th Sunday of the month, 5.30pm to 6.45pm

 Sign up online at [www.theyogaspace.co.uk](www.theyogaspace.co.uk)

 Or you can drop in.
 No need to sign up, come when you can.

-### The Edge Gym at Leeds University
+### The Edge Gym at Leeds University.

 * Hatha: Monday 7.30am to 8.30am
 * Flow: Tuesday 11am to 11.55am

-Please book two days before with reception.
+Please book before with reception.

+### Sheng Yoga

+Monthly classes for refugee and asylum seeking women.
+In collaboration with LASSAN.
+Space generously donated by Sheng Yoga.